 While varicose veins are usually seen in the legs, bulging veins can also show up on the feet and ankles — this is called Corona Phlebectasia.
 Bulging varicose veins on the ankles and feet develop when blood starts pooling there, sometimes leading to uncomfortable and serious health problems.

-Causes and Symptoms of Varicose Veins Around the Ankles
+Causes of Varicose Veins In Ankles

 Bulging veins and spider veins around the ankles can sometimes be just cosmetic concerns.
 Other times, these visible veins are a result of venous insufficiency, a serious medical problem.
 Venous insufficiency, also known as venous reflux disease, can affect both the ankles and feet.
 This common condition occurs when the saphenous vein is unable to supply blood back to the heart the way it should.
 Venous insufficiency causes blood to pool in the extremities, leading to swelling and twisted, bulging veins.